wpmetabox/docsv2/docs/tutorials/migrate-pods-to-meta-box.md

 That’s how we’ve done for moving the posts content.

-## Step 3: Create Custom Fields and Move Their Data from Pods to Meta Box
+## 3. Creating custom fields and move their data from Pods to Meta Box

 Go to **Meta Box** > **Custom Fields** > **Add New** to create new fields corresponding to the fields in Pods.